How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Players to Watch

-The Lakers hope to pick up a road win at the Suns on Friday at 10:00 PM ET.
+The Lakers take to the home court of the Trail Blazers on Friday at 10:00 PM ET.

 How to Watch